adam0x7/uniswap-v4-docs/PoolManager.md

 - Tokens are moved into the `PoolManager` contract, and all subsequent actions are performed within the contract's context
 - Only the final output tokens are withdrawn from the `PoolManager` at the end of the transaction

-### Locking Mechanism
-- The `PoolManager` uses a locking mechanism to ensure atomicity and correctness of complex operations like multi-hop swaps
-- The contract can be locked and unlocked using the `unlock` function
-- When unlocked, the calling contract can perform various operations and settle outstanding balances before returning control to the `PoolManager`

 ## Transient Storage
 - The `PoolManager` utilizes transient storage (EIP-1153) to store temporary data during complex operations
 - Transient storage reduces gas costs by avoiding regular storage operations for data only needed within a single transaction

-## Hooks
-- The `PoolManager` supports extensibility through hooks, allowing customization of pool behavior
-- Hooks are separate contracts that implement functions like `beforeSwap`, `afterAddLiquidity`, and `beforeInitialize`
-- The `PoolManager` determines which hook functions are implemented based on a bitmap encoded in the hook contract's address

-By focusing on efficient liquidity management, gas optimization, and extensibility, the `PoolManager` contract serves as the backbone of Uniswap V4, enabling a more flexible and cost-effective decentralized exchange experience.